lukesmolo/Furgoncini/README.md

 You can keep stored your shops to be served and the paths for your vans.
 If you want to make a temporarily modification, you are able to it without changing your information stored.
-When you have finished to make your changes, you can easily download your paths for the day.
+When you have finished to make your changes, you can easily print your paths for the day.

 ##Requirements